shubham8550/vicuna-ts/README.md

 <br>
-> Curruntly Only Win Binary added, if you have binary for you OS u can set it in options and it will work
+> Curruntly Only Win Binary added, if you have binary for your OS u can set it in options and it will work

 ---